Goziee-git/resolve/README.md

    docker-compose down
    ```

-5. To stop the application and remove all data (including the MongoDB volume):
+5. To stop the application and remove all data (including the MongoDB volumes):
    ```bash
    docker-compose down -v
    ```